olewolf/meta-olewolf/README.md

 meta-olewolf
 ============

-OpenEmbedded recipes that are not organized in any particular order
+OpenEmbedded recipes that are not provided by the core recipe library.